sed s/bookworm/trixie/g -i /etc/apt/sources.list

 Of course, it made things worse.
 Not only did I not have a graphical session, but my TTY jumped back to TTY 7 (where the graphical session usually starts) every time I tried to switch to another one.
 Effectively, it meant that I would not do anything from the system itself.

 I flashed Debian on my USB flash drive (dd if=debian-12.7.0-amd64-netinst.iso of=/dev/sdb status=progress) and used the rescue mode to remove nouveau.
-I tried to also install the Nvidia driver from there, but it did not like being run on a different kernel (6.1 on the rescue drive) than the target (6.10 on my NVME/SSD).
+I tried to also install the Nvidia driver from there, but it did not like being run on a different kernel (6.1 on the rescue drive) than the target (6.10 on my NVMe/SSD).

 I rebooted, installed the Nvidia driver, and rebooted again.
 Finally, I had a graphical session again!